MicrosoftDocs/Viva/WorkplaceAnalytics/Use/data-sourcesv2.md

 * **Page settings** (Settings and filters): Use the Page settings panel to the right of the page to change the **Group by** increments of time (day, week, or month) and what employees to include (all employees, internal collaborators, or measured employees) in the data shown.
 You can also use the Page setting **Filters** to filter the employee data shown on this page by a specific attribute, such as to only show employees in the sales or development groups.
 * **Attributes**: These are all the attributes provided by your organization in the organizational or HR data upload file.
 When you [create queries](../Tutorials/Query-basics.md), you can filter and group employees in the organization by these attributes, so being familiar with them will give you insight into the types of queries to use for analysis.
 * **Employees with attribute**: The number of measured employees and internal collaborators with a non-blank value for the attribute.
 * **Coverage**: The percentage of measured employees who have a non-blank value for the specified attribute.
 If coverage levels are low, it'll be difficult to determine how people collaborate across different characteristics.
-Additionally, low coverage on required attributes may give skewed (under reported) metric calculations for metrics that rely on those attributes.
+Additionally, low coverage on required attributes may give skewed (under-reported) metric calculations for metrics that rely on those attributes.
 * **Unique values**: The count of the unique attribute values included in the data.
 For example, if the **Region** attribute contains **North**, **South**, **Central**, **East**, **West** and **Southwest**, it’s unique values count is six.

 >[!Note]